On the Weight Spectrum of Rate-Compatible Polar Codes: Abstract

 \section{Abstract}

 The weight spectrum plays a crucial role in the performance of error-correcting codes.
-Despite substantial theoretical exploration into polar codes with mother code length, a framework for the weight spectrum of rate-compatible polar codes remains elusive.
-In this paper, we address this gap by enumerating the number of minimum-weight codewords for quasi-uniform punctured, Wang-Liu shortened, and bit-reversal shortened polar codes.
+Despite substantial theoretical exploration of polar codes with mother code length, a framework for the weight spectrum of rate-compatible polar codes remains elusive.
+In this paper, we address this gap by presenting the theoretical results for enumerating the number of minimum-weight codewords for quasi-uniform punctured, Wang-Liu shortened, and bit-reversal shortened decreasing polar codes.
 Additionally, we propose efficient algorithms for computing the average spectrum of random upper-triangular pre-transformed shortened and punctured polar codes.
 Notably, our algorithms operate with polynomial complexity relative to the code length.
-Simulation results affirm that our findings can substantially enhance the practical construction of rate-compatible polar codes, and leading to an improved weight spectrum.
+Simulation results affirm that our findings yield a precise estimation of the performance of rate-compatible polar codes.